guyutongxue/devcpp7/CONTRIBUTING.md

 When opening/saving/compiling/running, foreground process will send a request to the background, and background deal with these request, and return an optional response.

 Angular will translate all TypeScript-written-things to runtime JavaScript.
-When building, TypeScript compiler compiles all things into JS, then WebPack packs all JS (including `node_modules`) into a single JS file.
+When building, TypeScript compiler compiles all things into JS, then WebPack packs all JS (including `node_modules`) into a single JS file located in `dist` folder.
 The corresponding `tsconfig.json` is located at `src`.

 ## Background detail